 A 3-day to 5-day Grand Canyon rafting tour is one of the most time-effective ways to explore the Grand Canyon and its accompanying river systems.
 Our Grand Canyon rafting outfitters currently offer a wide range of multi-day trips.
 If you don't have time for a full trip, you can tour one of three separate sections of the Grand Canyon National Park: The Upper Canyon, the Lower Canyon, or the Western Canyon.

-Touring the Upper Grand Canyon necessitates either a 3-day or 4-day trip.
-Beginning at Lees Ferry, 204 miles from Las Vegas, an Upper Canyon trip offers adventurers access to 19 major whitewater rapids.
+Touring the Upper Grand Canyon necessitates a 4-day trip.
+Beginning at Lees Ferry in Marble Canyon Arizona (river mile zero and approximately 204 miles from Las Vegas), an Upper Canyon trip offers adventurers access to 19 major whitewater rapids.
 River rapids in the Upper Canyon are all 5+ rated and include the House Rock Rapid, the Zoroaster Rapid, and the Sockdolager rapid.

 A Western Canyon raft trip offers 3 days to 5 days on the river and, because you're dropped in via a helicopter out of Las Vegas, it doesn't require any hiking in or out of the canyon.
 Beginning at Whitmore Wash, western river expeditions in the Grand Canyon will take you past Diamond Creek and Separation Canyon, eventually ending up in Lake Mead, a man-made water reservoir only 24 miles away from Las Vegas, NV.
 In addition to supplying water to Phoenix, AZ, and Las Vegas, NV, Lake Mead also doubles as a recreational center, giving you the chance to try out horseback riding, jet boating, or skeet shooting.